Introduced in 2013, the Annual Tax on Enveloped Dwellings (ATED) was aimed at controlling the indirect ownership of residential properties in the UK.

 How Much to Pay?

-You need to pay ATED as per the worth of your residential property.
-HMRC has divided them into different bands based on the value of their property.
-Here is the list:
+You need to pay ATED based on the value of your residential property.
+HMRC has divided the properties into different bands with the following chargeable amounts for 1 April 2023 to 31 March 2024:

-Key Takeaway: If you’re availing of relief on ATED, you have to submit Nil returns to HMRC before 30th April.
-You can get a relief claim declaration form to avail yourself of the relief.
+Key Takeaway: If you’re claiming relief on ATED, you must submit nil returns to HMRC by 30th April.
+You can obtain a relief claim declaration form to apply for the relief.

 How to Submit ATED Returns?

-You can submit your returns using the government website.
-The submission must be done before 30 April each year.
-You can also hire an agent or an accountant to do ATED returns for you.
+You can submit your returns via the government website, with submissions required by 30 April each year.
+Alternatively, you may hire an agent or accountant to handle ATED returns for you.

 Let Us Deal With it:

-We know that paying annual tax on enveloped dwellings and filing returns is a complex and exhausting process.
-Therefore, we recommend you take help from a qualified accountant before submitting ATED returns and making payments.
+Paying the Annual Tax on Enveloped Dwellings and filing returns can be complex and exhausting.
+Therefore, we recommend seeking assistance from a qualified accountant before submitting ATED returns and making payments.